nikit-1/allan/README.md

 # Javascript Allan variance library

-> :warning: **These is still a beta vesion** a lot will be changed.
+> :warning: **This is still a beta vesion** a lot will be changed.
 Better wait for more stable version before use

 ## 1. Theory & formulas